Hop Lee

 Lunch Versus Dinner: When to Book

-Pricing is confirmed only at the $$ tier.
-That supports a general expectation of moderate pricing, but specific per-person totals, seafood supplements, or entrée ranges are not verified.
-For planning purposes, treat Hop Lee as a casual, $$ Chinese restaurant in New York City and confirm current details before making a time-sensitive visit.
+Pricing is at the $$ tier, which supports a general expectation of moderate pricing.
+For specific per-person totals, seafood supplements, or entrée ranges, check current details before making a time-sensitive visit.

 What to Order and What to Skip

-There is not enough verified information to make firm claims about dishes to avoid, special menus, dietary accommodations, or off-menu ordering.
+For dishes beyond those signatures, special menus, dietary accommodations, or off-menu ordering, ask the restaurant directly.
 The better approach is to keep the meal centered on the known signatures and use the lazy-susan format as intended.

 Booking, Timing, What to Expect